cernvm/doc-cernvm/docker.md

 The CernVM docker container is a runtime environment only.
 It can be used to start arbitrary commands "dockerized" in CernVM.
 Due to its internal mechanis, it cannot be used, however, as a base image to create derived Docker containers, e.g. with a `Dockerfile`.

+Instead you can wrap the setup commands that would be part of the `Dockerfile` into a script and pass this script as parameter to the `/init` command line (see below).
+The script can be bind mounted into the container with the `-v` option, like

+    docker run -v /path/to/script:/bootstrap ... /init /bootstrap/script.sh

 ## Importing and Running the Container

 In order to import the image, ensure that the docker service is running and execute